Edens Landing

 Residential development activity is slightly higher than average within Edens Landing when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Edens Landing recorded around 10 residential properties granted approval per year over the past five financial years, totalling an estimated 51 homes.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Edens Landing recorded around 10 residential properties granted approval per year over the past five financial years.
+This totals an estimated 51 homes.
 So far in FY-26, 6 approvals have been recorded.
-An average of 23.3 people moved to the area annually for each dwelling built between FY-21 and FY-25.
-This exceeds new supply, potentially leading to price growth and increased buyer competition.
+Over these five years (FY-21 to FY-25), an average of 23.3 people moved to the area for each dwelling built, indicating demand significantly exceeds new supply.

-New homes are being built at an average expected construction cost value of $392,000.
-In FY-26, $176,000 in commercial approvals have been registered, indicating a predominantly residential focus.
+New homes are being constructed at an average value of $392,000, reflecting quality-focused development.
+This year, $176,000 in commercial approvals have been registered, suggesting a predominantly residential focus.

-Building activity consists of 75% standalone homes and 25% townhouses or apartments, maintaining the area's suburban character.
-With around 388 people per dwelling approval, Edens Landing has a developed market.
-According to AreaSearch's latest quarterly estimate, Edens Landing is expected to grow by 2,074 residents through to 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+Building activity shows 75.0% standalone homes and 25.0% townhouses or apartments, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+With around 388 people per dwelling approval, Edens Landing exhibits characteristics of a developed market.
+According to AreaSearch's latest quarterly estimate, Edens Landing is expected to grow by 2,070 residents through to 2041.
+If current development rates continue, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development